CS3219-AY2526Sem1/cs3219-ay2526s1-project-g26/README.md

   - Output Summary: A .json file with OpenAPI 3.0 specification including server configurations, tags for four services, paths for all endpoints request/response schemas.
   - Action Taken: Modified.
   - Author Notes: Tested API requests with "try it" button, traced corresponding implementation files to debug errors, refined details such as password requirements. (.json files do not support comments, so AI usage disclosure is documented here in README only.)

+- `/docs/implementations/matching-algorithm.mdx`.
+  - Date: 2025-11-12
+  - Tool: Github Copilot (Claude Sonnet 4.5)
+  - Prompt:
+    Generate documentation in matching-algorithm.mdx to explain the matching algorithm.
+(Attached Two Images, one showing psuedocode of matching algorithm and the other showing the similarity score structure)
+  - Output Summary: Auto generation of documentation inside matching-algorithm.mdx
+  - Action Taken: Modified.
+  - Author Notes: Read through and checked the generated documentation for correctness, removed sections which are not needed and modified parts that were unclear.